Master's in Law and Economics of the Sea – Ocean Governance

 The Master’s in Law and Economics of the Sea – Ocean Governance is an interdisciplinary, unique and innovative programme dedicated to the study of issues related to the governance of the sea.

-Distinguished as the best in the world, according to Eduniversal’s international ranking, in Maritime Management, it will bring together NOVA School of Law and Nova School of Business and Economics in the next academic year 2023/2024, corresponding to the evolution of the NOVA School of Law Master’s degree started in 2015.
+Distinguished as the best in the world, according to Eduniversal’s international ranking, in Maritime Management, from 2023/24 brings together NOVA School of Law and Nova School of Business and Economics , corresponding to the evolution of the NOVA School of Law Master’s degree started in 2015.

-In the new configuration, it reinforces its interdisciplinary and international vocation, aware that at sea lie some of the greatest challenges and opportunities on the planet for sustainable development.
+In this new configuration, it reinforces its interdisciplinary and international vocation, aware that at sea lie some of the greatest challenges and opportunities on the planet for sustainable development.

 Coordination